MathStuff/Matrices/README.md

 C.lowtri #Returns the lower triangular form of the matrix

+C.sym #Returns the symmetric part of the matrix

+C.anti #Returns the antisymmetric part of the matrix

 C.det #Returns the determinant of the matrix

 C.t #Returns the transposed matrix